 So let’s get on with it and start talking about our materials.
 The most popular desktop filament is probably polylactic acid, or PLA.
-We print PLA with the heated bed at 60 degrees Celsius and a coat of Wofbite Nano.
+We print PLA with the heated print bed at 60 degrees Celsius and a coat of Wofbite Nano.
 It’s also best to keep the lid off as PLA is sensitive to high temperatures.
-PLA is an environmentally friendly, compostable filament that prints easily at low temperatures and looks great.
+PLA is an environmentally friendly, compostable 3D printing filament that prints easily at low temperatures and looks great.
 It’s also pretty strong.

 It’s pretty darn impressive that PLA survived up to a 285 lb lift.
 We probably could have eked a few more pounds out of it, but the hook was already yielding.
-Truth be told, we were surprised with PLA’s strength.
+Truth be told, we were surprised with the material strength of PLA.
 However, with a tensile strength of 7,250 psi, this is a strong material.
 With that comes a caveat, In this case, a caveat that can swallow the entire utility of PLA.
 Because PLA is biodegradable, don’t be surprised if it starts breaking down during use.
 In the sun especially, PLA is unpredictable and can change forms with a few hours.
 So please don’t print your tow hook out of PLA — it should not be used for anything supporting a load.
 Stick to what PLA is best for, toys and figurines.

-Next up, let’s look at a real engineering material, ABS.
-ABS is used just about everywhere, including your car, home, and office for everything from interior bits and pieces to your mouse and computer case.
+Is ABS stronger than PLA?
+First, let’s look at a real engineering material, ABS.
+ABS (acrylonitrile butadiene styrene) is used just about everywhere, including your car, home, and office for everything from interior bits and pieces to your mouse and computer case.
 Airwolf 3D was one of the first companies to make desktop 3D printers capable of printing in ABS.
 Why?
 Because ABS is an engineering-grade material that can be sanded, finished, painted, and used in real world applications for end-use components.